Russia detains around 150 people, including leading opposition figures, at Moscow meeting

 OVD-Info, which monitors the detention of political protesters and activists, published a list of more than 150 people it said had been detained.

 “The police came to the forum of municipal deputies in Moscow.
 There are 150 people here from all over the country.
 Everyone is being detained.
-I mean, everyone,” opposition politician Ilea Yasmin wrote on Twitter.
+I mean, everyone,” opposition politician Ilya Yashin wrote on Twitter.

 Vladimir Kara-Murza, vice-president of the Free Russia Foundation, a Washington-based non-profit organisation, shared a picture from the inside of a police van after he was detained.